Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Washington State Stats and Trends

-- In Washington State's 12 games this season, it has eight wins against the spread.

-- The Cougars have an against the spread record of 5-2 in their seven games when underdogs by 2.5 points or more this season.
+- The Cougars have been underdogs by 2.5 points or more seven times this year and are 5-2 ATS in those matchups.

-- Washington State's games this year have gone over the total in six out of 12 opportunities (50%).
+- Washington State's games this season have gone over the total in six out of 12 opportunities (50%).

-- When Washington State records more than 28.4 points, it is 5-1 against the spread and 6-0 overall.
+- Washington State is 5-1 against the spread and 6-0 overall in games when it puts up more than 28.4 points.

-- Washington State is 4-1 against the spread and 5-0 overall when the team totals over 389.6 yards.
+- When Washington State piles up more than 389.6 yards, the team is 4-1 against the spread and 5-0 overall.

 - The Cougars have turned the ball over 16 times this season, five more turnovers than the Hurricanes have forced (11).